Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 …with a pidgey and a venonat.
 He pushes himself back and away from the gaping wall, survival instinct finally returning for a moment.
 He can’t help with this, his pokemon are too weak, he’s too weak—

 Well then what did you buy them for?!

 His gaze flicks to his mom’s body, and he closes his eyes, groaning as his forehead lowers to the floor.
 Worthless…

 And then the sky explodes with light, and a screech as loud as thunder echoes across the city.

 That’s what this feeling is, what this power represents.
-Zapdos is a god, and his judgement is all around them.
-And inside them.
-And Seto has been found unworthy.
+Zapdos is a god, and his judgement all around them, inside them.
+That’s why he’s been feeling the god’s judgement: Seto has been found unworthy.